Mug Forms & Details

 Imprint

-A carved thumb rest formed from my thumb print.
 A small, ergonomic gesture that marks where the hand naturally meets the mug.

 Impress